behcpl/Unity-MvpToolkit/Documentation~/index.md

 #### Core concepts
  - Everything can be customized/expanded/replaced
- - No external dependencies (dependecies like UniRx or Zenject can be used with MvpToolkit but are not required)
+ - No external dependencies (dependencies like UniRx or Zenject can be used with MvpToolkit but are not required)
  - No globals/statics/singletons

 #### Recommended for